 \begin{defi} A quiver is a quadruple $Q=(Q_V , Q_A , s , t)$, where $Q_V$, $Q_A$ are finite sets whose elements are vertices and arrows, and where $s,t : Q_A \to Q_V$ are maps called source and target. \end{defi}

 A quiver is thus a finite directed graph which may contain several arrows between two vertices or even a loop arrow from a vertex to itself.

 \begin{ex} Let $(V , \leq)$ be a finite partially ordered set.
-It supports a quiver having $ V$ as set of vertices and containing an arrow for each pair $(i,j) \in V^2$ such that $i \leq j$, where $j$ is the source and $i$ the target. \end{ex}
+It supports a quiver, its comparability graph, having $ V$ as set of vertices and containing an arrow for each pair $(i,j) \in V^2$ such that $i \leq j$, where $j$ is the source and $i$ the target. \end{ex}

 \begin{defi} Let $Q=(Q_V , Q_A , s , t)$ be a quiver.
 A path of $Q$ is a $p$-tuple of arrows $\pi = (a_1 , \dots , a_p) \in Q_A^p$ such that for every $j \in \{ 1 , \dots , p-1 \}$, $t(a_j) = s(a_{j+1})$.
 Its source (resp. target) $s(\pi)$ (resp. $t(\pi)$) is $s(a_1)$ (resp. $t(a_p)$) and its length is $p$. \end{defi}